Real-time high-resolution CO$_2$ geological storage prediction using nested Fourier neural operators: Experimental

 \subsection{Inference procedure}

 Once we train the nine models in the Nested FNO, we can predict the gas saturation and pressure buildup according to Algorithm~\ref{algorithm}.
+The inference input can be constructed given any random combination of reservoir condition (depth, temperature, and dip angle), injection scheme (number of wells, rate, location, perforation interval), and permeability field, as long as the variables are within the training data sampling ranges.
 Notice that the number of subdomains in $\Omega$ depends on the number of injection wells.
 For example, a reservoir with three injection wells has 13 subdomains $\Omega=\{\Omega_{0}, \Omega_{level1...4,well1}, \Omega_{level1...4,well2}, \Omega_{level1...4,well3}\}$.
-Therefore, we repeat the inference for each injection well.
-The input can be constructed given any random combination of reservoir condition (depth, temperature, and dip angle), injection scheme (number of wells, rate, location, perforation interval), and permeability field, as long as the variables are within the training data sampling ranges.
+We repeat the inference procedure for each injection well.